Find a Qualified Attorney Near You

 Upon arrival at the port of entry, U.S. Customs and Border Protection (CBP) officers will stamp your passport with an I-551 stamp.
 The I-551 stamp is also called the Temporary Proof of Legal Residence stamp.
 This will serve as temporary proof of your status as a permanent resident.
 It is usually valid for up to one year from the stamped date.

-However, the USCIS officer may also determine at the time of admission the length of validity of the stamp.
-This change is a welcome development from the U.S. government, considering the original six-month period and that the green card could take months before being issued.
+But the USCIS officer may also determine at the time of admission the length of validity of the stamp.
+This change is a welcome development from the U.S. government, given the original six-month period and the fact that the green card could take months to be issued.

 With the stamp, working as a temporary travel pass, you can freely do international travel and go in and out of the U.S. In addition to checking this stamped expiration date, you should also check when your passport expires.
 You can locate this data on the same page as your photo.
 If your passport has expired or will expire while you’re outside the USA, you need to renew it.